Amir Khasru Mahmud Chowdhury: Career

-Chowdhury was elected to parliament from Chittagong-8 in a by-election as a candidate of Bangladesh Nationalist Party in September 1991.

-Chowdhury was re-elected parliament from Chittagong-8 as a candidate of Bangladesh Nationalist Party in June 1996 with 47.1 percent (116,547 votes) of the votes while his nearest rival, Muhammad Afsarul Ameen, received 40.4 (106, 341 votes) percent of the votes.

-Chowdhury was re-elected parliament from Chittagong-8 as a candidate of Bangladesh Nationalist Party in the 2001 Bangladeshi general election with 56.7 percent (181,584 votes) of the votes while his nearest rival, Muhammad Afsarul Ameen, received 40.4 (129,198 votes) percent of the votes.
+Amir Khosru was elected as a Member of Parliament from Chittagong-8 thrice from the Bangladesh Nationalist Party.
+First in 1991 which was a by-election, second in 1996, third in 2001 and fourth in 2026.

 Chowdhury is a businessman and former chairman and founder of Chittagong Stock Exchange, a former president of Chittagong Chamber of Commerce and Industries and the first president of Federation of South Asian Exchanges.
 He was the former commerce minister in the BNP government from 2001 to 2004.

 Chowdhury resigned on 25 March 2004 from the cabinet.
 He resigned following allegations that he had allowed a syndicate to raise the price of essential commodities in Bangladesh.
 Another reason for the resignation was his supposed rivalry with the Minister of Finance, Saifur Rahman.
 Speculation at the time suggest that it could be linked to Chowdhury approving opening of a commerce office of Taiwan.

 On 31 October 2007, arrest warrants were issued against Chowdhury on a corruption case filled by the Anti-Corruption Commission.
 He had fled Bangladesh during the crackdown on corruption by the Caretaker Government.
-His guard started a tea stall in front of his abandoned house in Gulshan-2.

-In December 2008, Islami Chhatra Shibir activists spread printed propaganda against Sheikh Hasina at election rallies of Chowdhury.
-He denied any knowledge of the incident and blamed Islami Chhatra Shibir.
-He lost the election in Chittagong-10 to M Abdul Latif of Awami League by 22,645 votes in a major upset for his party at their traditional stronghold of Chittagong.

-Chowdhury called for the removal of acting mayor of Chittagong City Corporation, Zahirul Alam Dobhash, ahead of mayor elections in 2010.
+Chowdhury called for the removal of acting mayor of Chittagong City Corporation, Zahirul Alam Dobhash, ahead of mayoral elections in 2010.
 He was the chief election agent of M Manjur Alam, the Bangladesh Nationalist Party candidate for mayor.
 Following a complaint by Chowdhury against executive magistrate Salehin Tanvir Gazi of favoring the Awami League candidate the Election Commission withdrew Gazi.

 Chowdhury's, then President of Chittagong unit of Bangladesh Nationalist Party, Jatiyatabadi Jubo Dal supporters clashed with the supporters of the General Secretary of Chittagong City unit of Bangladesh Nationalist Party Dr Shahadat Hossain in December 2011.